salihgueler/keyboard_puzzle_dartpad_workshop/step_06/instructions.md

 > REMINDER: If you are doing this workshop on the Dartpad website, be sure to click on the application output once the app is running and it is focused.

 In the previous step, we added the steps to have a functioning keyboard navigation.
-Let's make it actually functioning.
+Let's make it actually work.

 First, we will decide on the strategy to follow to keep track of the indexes.